Thieves steal tires, rims from several cars in southwest Miami-Dade County

 The neighbors were left stranded and angry -- and not just at the speedy thieves.
 They said they pay a pretty penny for security here.

-Local 10 News' Christian De La Rosa walked up to a security guard to ask, "How often do you patrol this neighborhood?"
+Local 10 News reporter Christian De La Rosa walked up to a security guard and asked, "How often do you patrol this neighborhood?"

 "Exactly," the guard said.